sourcegraph/sourcegraph-public-snapshot/doc/getting_started/choosing_the_right_deployment_model.md

-# Choosing the right deployment model for Sourcegraph
+# Choosing the right deployment model for Sourcegraph (WIP)

 You don't have to be a Sys Admin or DevOps Engineer to run Sourcegraph.
 You just need access to a machine that has Docker installed in order to get started.